Dayana-N/lightbox2-article/README.md

 ![gallery](./media/docs/lightbox2-gallery.gif)

-To find out more about Lightbox2 click [here](https://lokeshdhakar.com/projects/lightbox2/#getting-started)

-If you found this article helpful, please share it with your friends.
+You can find out more about Lightbox2 [here](https://lokeshdhakar.com/projects/lightbox2/#getting-started) To view the source code for this tutorial click [here](https://github.com/Dayana-N/lightbox2-article) If you found this article helpful, please share it with your friends.